Thisisme-Andrew/the-shoppies-nominations/README.md

 **npm start**

-If you have any problems feel free to contact andy.tang@shopify.com
+If you have any problems feel free to contact my email at: andy.tang@shopify.com